Quality at Renault Group: immersion into a silent yet spectacular transformation

 1. Master every launch by ensuring a very high level of quality from the first vehicles put on the road.

 3. Increase perceived durability, so that a Renault Group vehicle maintains the same level of perceived quality, comfort and performance over time.
+Here again, the ambition is particularly high: to further reduce incidents after five years of use by 70%.

 These objectives marked a real shift in pace, fostering greater reactivity and a mindset shared by everyone.